Waynesburg woman charged for allegedly sexually assaulting teen

 A Waynesburg woman is facing nearly 600 criminal charges for allegedly having sexual contact with a 15-year-old boy on a near-daily basis over several months, and sending the teen explicit photos of herself.

-Lindsay Rae Bird, 28, of 121 Wayne Village, allegedly started talking to the boy in June, meeting with him every day except for Sundays from June 23 through the end of October.
-State police alleged each those meetings involved some sort of sexual contact.
-When the alleged victim stopped meeting with Bird, police contended she threatened him.
+Lindsay Rae Bird, 28, allegedly started talking to the boy in June, meeting with him every day except for Sundays from June 23 through the end of October.
+State police alleged each of those meetings involved some sort of sexual contact.
+When the alleged victim stopped meeting with Bird, police said she threatened him.

 Police said Bird also sent the teen photos of herself that included nudity.